-- What are the key drivers and inhibitors for consumer and enterprise adoption and usage of mobile broadband services?
-How does the market opportunity vary by technology and use case?
+- What are the key drivers and inhibitors for consumer and enterprise adoption and usage of mobile broadband services as a replacement to fixed broadband?

 - What strategies are emerging in the pricing, packaging, and marketing of mobile services?
-What will be the impact of additional devices, including tablets and emerging technologies, on the mobile operator landscape?
+How are the competitive reactions to first-mover disruption affecting the economic viability of the mobile operators over the long term?

 - How will mobile operators adapt to the shift in device-purchasing behavior, specifically early upgrade plans, nonsubsidized device, and the growing BYOD trend?